SubbuPalisetty/DemoCode/readme.txt

 To check database tables use the below url (no password used) http://localhost:8081/h2-console

-Postman tool is suggested to test this appliation
+Postman tool is suggested to test this application